Careers in Finance: Professional Fundraiser

 Some of the larger names in the space include CCS Fundraising, Social Velocity and Great American Opportunities.
 Here, fundraising professionals may be referred to as ‘consultants’ and the salaries are higher.
 For example, salaries at Great American Opportunities range from $87,000 to $115,000, according to Glassdoor.21

-These consultants can be thought of more as financing professionals, not fundraising professionals.
+These consultants can be thought of more as financing professionals, not a professional fundraiser.
 Often, they can provide a wider array of options for non-profit clients than traditional fundraisers.
 These options include alternative investments such as ‘growth and capacity capital’, two forms of “philanthropic equity.”22

 On a per hour basis, fundraising consultants are likely to be in the $100 to $125 range for sought after names.24 This might seem expensive but these experienced, capital-raising professionals can provide organizations with a wider variety of financing options by leveraging their connections to investors, often in the private equity space.